VET Program Approval and Maintenance Procedure

 1. Any issues raised within the Impact Statements must be addressed at this stage.

-G. Qualification is added to the agenda of a schedule Course Approval Committee Director, Skills and Education Delivery/Program Manager
+G. Qualification is added to the agenda of a scheduled Course Approval Committee Director, Skills and Education Delivery/Program Manager

-1. Email request is sent to TAFECompliance and Head of Centre requesting addition of qualification to Course Approval Committee.
+1. Email request is sent to TAFECompliance and Associate Director requesting addition of qualification to Course Approval Committee.

 H.

-Submit the completed application to Quality Assurance Services for review and endorsement prior to submission to the Course Approval Committee for approval:
+Submit the completed application to Strategic Regulatory Services for review and endorsement prior to submission to the Course Approval Committee for approval:

 1. Training and Assessment Strategy – Part A